Cariburi/dom-ip-saver/README.md

     python3 main.py

 ### N.B Important
-Thsi supports Python 3.6 and above.
+This supports Python 3.6 and above.
 Have not yet tested for 2 though.

 Any wrong doing or anything anyone has done illegally and this tool was usd by them, I am not to be held accountable for an damages to property or company integrety.
-This is imply a test tool nothing more.
+This is simply a test tool nothing more.